Sponsoring website: Emergency Boot CD

 For those who really want to 'start all over again' though, we recommend spending the time to 'zero-out' every byte of the whole disk with a program from the disk drive's manufacturer.
 By doing so, you may fix some "bad sectors" while carrying out the whole process!
 For more info on HDD-wiping, see: our WIPE page.

-Free Hard Disk Drive Editors!
+Disk Drive Editors!

 If you need an easy Disk Editor to make manual changes to your Partition Tables, take this link to my FreeTools review page about the PhysTechSoft-Disk Editor (PTS-DE); if you still use boot floppies under DOS, this is a great tool.

-( If you want to try running it under Windows 9x, please read the CAUTION NOTE below the download link before doing so!
+(If you want to try running it under Windows 9x, please read the CAUTION NOTE below the download link before doing so!

 )